 - Additional Accident Types: We also represent victims of head-on collisions, pedestrian accidents, sideswipe crashes, motorcycle crashes, DUI-related collisions, and collisions in construction zones throughout the greater Scranton area.

-How Our Scranton Accident Attorneys Maximize Your Claim
+How Can Our Scranton Car Accident Attorneys Maximize Your Claim?

-Once you hire our law firm, we get straight to work, quickly preserving evidence before it disappears.
-Our team documents the accident scene, downloads vehicle data recorders, and interviews witnesses while their memories are fresh.
+- Preserve Key Evidence: Once you hire Munley Law, we get to work immediately, preserving evidence before it disappears.
+Our team will document the accident scene, download vehicle data recorders, and interview witnesses while their memories are fresh.

-We work with Scranton-area medical professionals who understand the long-term impact of your injuries and can effectively communicate your prognosis to insurance companies and juries.
-This will give us an idea of the value of your injury case.
+- Work with Local Medical Experts: We work with medical professionals who understand the long-term impact of your injuries and can explain your prognosis to the jury.
+Understanding how your injuries affect you in the long term will help our team estimate the value of your case.

-Insurance companies know our reputation for taking cases to trial and winning.
-This gives us leverage to secure settlements that other firms simply cannot achieve.
+- Leverage Our Trial Reputation: Insurance companies know our track record of taking cases to trial and winning.
+This gives us leverage to secure settlements that other firms cannot.

 “Munley Law is far more than just a law firm.
 We’re a family of attorneys who truly understand the meaning of family and bring deep compassion to every client we serve.”